 Strengthen your privacy settings

-In addition to putting up this digital fence around your social media accounts, it's important to be careful about what you share on online forums and public networks.
+In addition to putting up a digital fence around your social media accounts, it's important to be careful about what you share on online forums and public networks.
 This means not using your real name, home address, phone number, and other sensitive information.
-To add another layer of protection, try to avoid sharing personal information on social media platforms.
-Plus, always keep a watchful eye on your personal accounts.

 Use unique usernames and pseudonyms

-If you're stuck for ideas, don't worry.
-There are plenty of easy-to-use online username generators that can help you create unique and secure usernames.
+If your idea tank is empty, don't worry.
+There are plenty of easy-to-use online username generators that can help you create something unique and secure.
 Sites like SpinXO, Jimpix, and Name Generator 2 are just a few examples.
-So go ahead, get creative, and add that extra layer of protection to your online accounts.

 Create hard-to-crack passwords